TEA (band): History

 In 1976, Swiss TV invited TEA to play as part of their "Rock Over Switzerland" broadcast.
 TEA performed "Through Scarlet" from their 1975 release The Ship.
 There were hardly any TV show opportunities for Swiss rock artists, however TEA clearly established themselves as #1 Swiss rock band.
 After the previous year's UK tour, TEA returned to Britain, this time headlining over 24 shows, including the legendary Marquee Club in London.
 In 1976, the third TEA album, Tax Exile, was released along with the single "Alexandra".
 Tours in support of the new album followed through Switzerland, Germany and Italy and at the end of the year, TEA played four concerts in Malta, Storace's country of origin.

 In 1977, TEA played their last concert in Switzerland.
 Volker became a successful producer and owned a recording studio near Munich.
-Kienholz and Pashayan worked on solo projects, Eggli founded his own company, and Storace moved to London to form a band called Eazy Money who would contribute "Telephone Man" to the Metal For Muthas Volume II: Cut Loud compilation.
+Kienholz worked with Hand in Hand, Walter Lietha, Yello, Andreas Vollenweider, Jo Geilo Heartbreakers, The Bucks and Velvet Field, music teacher at secondary school in Baden (over 5000 Students), own teaching method „Head, hands & feet in Balance“, Pashayan worked on solo projects, Eggli founded his own company, and Storace moved to London to form a band called Eazy Money who would contribute "Telephone Man" to the Metal For Muthas Volume II: Cut Loud compilation.
 In 1979, he joined Krokus, who had supported TEA on their final tour of Switzerland, after he received a call from bassist Chris von Rohr who told him they were looking for a new singer and invited Marc for a weekend jam in Switzerland.

 Although TEA did not tour anymore, a Best of Tea Vol. I album was released in 1978.
 The album included a new, never before released songs called "Queen" and the flip side of the "Summer in the City" single release of 1975, entitled "Hold Me, Save Me".
 With the release of this album the musical legacy of TEA had turned full circle.
 Spanning over a period of 7 years, totaling 250 concerts, 150 of them abroad, TEA became part of Swiss rock history and the first Swiss band to conquer Europe.
 In 2005, TEA were featured in the 4-part TV series "Rockumentation - 50 Jahre Rock in der Schweiz" documenting Swiss rock history.